openeuropa/oe_paragraphs/README.md

 #### Rich text
 The Rich text paragraph adds an optional title field and a long text field.

+#### Facts and figures
+The facts and figures paragraph is used to deliver numerical representations of facts that are easier to portray visually through the use of statistics.

+#### Fact
+Single fact item, to be used exclusively in conjunction with the "Facts and figures" paragraph type.

+#### Social media follow
+The Social media follow paragraph allows the editor to add a list of social media links.

+#### Text with Featured media
+Shows a rich text with a title and a featured media on the right, if any.

 ## Development setup

 You can build a test site by running the following steps.